kallsave/easy-html-webpack-plugin/README.md

 ]
 ```

-When you want to change some special chunkfiles'path, you can use  chunkPipe methods.
+When you want to change some special chunkfiles'path or want to use custom hash, you can use  chunkPipe methods.
 For example, you can change the hash suffix of the chunkfiles to a timestamp
 ```javascript
 plugins: [